Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Analysis of Adam Dynamics

 Under $|H_{i}|\eta T \ll 1$, it can be written in terms of Adam notations as:

 \end{proposition}

-From Proposition \ref{pr:Adam}, we can see that Adam escapes from saddle points fast, because both the momentum drift and the diffusion effect are Hessian-independent and isotropic near saddle points, which is also pointed out by \citet{staib2019escaping}.
-Proposition \ref{pr:Adam} indicates that the advantage of Adam over RMSprop \citep{hinton2012neural} mainly comes from the additional momentum drift effect on saddle-point escaping.
+From Proposition \ref{pr:Adam}, we can see that Adam escapes saddle points fast, because both the momentum drift and the diffusion effect are approximately Hessian-independent and isotropic near saddle points, which is also supported by \citet{staib2019escaping}.
+Proposition \ref{pr:Adam} indicates that one advantage of Adam over RMSprop \citep{hinton2012neural} comes from the additional momentum drift effect on saddle-point escaping.

 \textbf{Adam escapes minima.} We next formulate how Adam escapes minima as Proposition \ref{pr:Adamtransition}, which shows that Adam cannot learn flat minima as well as SGD.
-We leave the proof to Appendix \ref{pf:Adamtransition}.
+We leave the proof in Appendix \ref{pf:Adamtransition}.

-\begin{proposition}[Adam Escapes Minima] The mean escape time of Adam only exponentially depends on the squared root of eigenvalues of the Hessian at minima:
+\begin{proposition}[Adam Escapes Minima] The mean escape time of Adam only exponentially depends on the square root of the eigenvalues of the Hessian at a minimum:

 where $\tau$ is the mean escape time.
 Thus, we have